 Mail is sorted and distributed everyday during office hours.
 Mail that requires a signature and/or does not fit into your mailbox will be kept in the Graduate House Office and an email notice will be sent to you.
-Please pick up your parcel during regular business hours.
+Please pick up your parcel after 3:00pm.
 We do not accept packages that contain alcohol or cannabis.